Scott MacFarlane (journalist): Career

-He is a regular contributor to CBS radio affiliates and CBS Television stations, including WCBS-TV in New York, KYW (AM) radio in Philadelphia, WTOP-FM radio in Washington, WTMJ (AM) radio in Milwaukee, WJZ-TV in Baltimore and KNX (AM) radio in Los Angeles.
+MacFarlane was a regular contributor to CBS radio affiliates and CBS Television stations, including WCBS-TV in New York, KYW (AM) radio in Philadelphia, WTOP-FM radio in Washington, WTMJ (AM) radio in Milwaukee, WJZ-TV in Baltimore and KNX (AM) radio in Los Angeles.

 MacFarlane's career began as a reporter at WTVH-TV in Syracuse, New York.
 He also worked at WKIP in Poughkeepsie, WSYR (AM) and WYYY radio in Syracuse, WWMT in Michigan and at WKBD/WWJ-TV in Detroit.

 He previously worked in D.C. as a correspondent at Cox-TV, a contributor for Sirius XM radio and WRC-TV, a local NBC affiliate.
-He worked at WRC-TV for 8 years, focusing on several investigations into veterans healthcare and school safety which led to new state laws in Virginia and Maryland.
+He worked at WRC-TV for eight years, focusing on several investigations into veterans' healthcare and school safety, which led to new state laws in Virginia and Maryland.
 He joined Cox media in 2005.
 He was named congressional correspondent for CBS News in December 2021.

-MacFarlane has prominently covered the aftermath of the January 6th insurrection at the U.S. Capitol, reporting on more than 1,500 criminal cases from the attack.
+MacFarlane has prominently covered the aftermath of the January 6 U.S. Capitol attack, reporting on more than 1,500 criminal cases from the attack.

-In a 2023 special report on CBS News, Scott broke the news of the federal criminal charges against the former President in the 2020 election case.
+In a 2023 special report on CBS News, McFarlane broke the news of federal criminal charges against Donald Trump regarding the 2020 presidential election.

-At WRC-TV in 2020, he founded and produced a news program for children called “News 4 Kids.”
+At WRC-TV in 2020, he founded and produced a news program for children called "News 4 Kids".

-In 2017, MacFarlane produced a full length documentary titled The Miracle Microphone: The Impossible History and History Makers of WAER Radio chronicling the 70-year history of WAER-FM on Syracuse University campus.
+In 2017, MacFarlane produced a full-length documentary titled The Miracle Microphone: The Impossible History and History Makers of WAER Radio chronicling the 70-year history of WAER-FM on Syracuse University campus.
 The documentary won New York state AP Press Association award in 2019.

-Scott worked at WKIP and WRNQ radio in Poughkeepsie, NY while in high school.
+McFarlane worked at WKIP and WRNQ radio in Poughkeepsie, NY while in high school.
 He was also an R&B disc jockey at WJPZ radio in Syracuse.

-Awards
+On March 9, 2026, MacFarlane said that he would leave CBS voluntarily amidst a shakeup following the sale of the network to Skydance and the installation of Bari Weiss as head of CBS News.
+Two weeks later he became the Chief Washington Correspondent and anchor for the MeidasTouch Network.
+He stated that the move allowed him a platform for "independent, unfiltered reporting" without the constraints of traditional television production.
+He is slated to host his own program, Scott MacFarlane Reports, focusing on the intersection of politics, law, and democracy.

+Recognition

-MacFarlane has won over 20 regional Emmy and Edward R. Murrow Awards throughout his career.
+MacFarlane has won over 20 regional Emmy and Edward R. Murrow Awards.

 He won the Anna Quindlen Award from the Child Welfare League of America for his reporting on school security and teacher licensing.